Hart-House-Chess-Club/ratings-api/README.md

    - The repository includes a GitHub Actions workflow file for CI/CD
    - Each push to the main branch triggers an automatic build and deployment
    - See `.github/workflows/docker-publish.yml` for workflow details
+   - See `.github/workflows/update-rating-lists.yml` for updating the rating lists automatically

 2. **Manual Deployment**:
    - Use the included `deploy.sh` script: